Endotrivial modules for finite groups via homotopy theory: Notation and preliminaries

 respectively, i.e., monomorphisms induced by conjugation in $G$ and ditto modulo conjugation in the target.
-(The fusion-orbit category is called the exterior quotient $\tilde \calF$ of $\calF_\calC(G)$ by Puig \cite{puig06}.)
-All four categories hence have object-set identifiable with $\calC$, an morphisms related via quotients
+(The fusion-orbit category is called the exterior quotient $\tilde \calF$ of $\calF_\calC(G)$ by Puig \cite{puig06}, and is also sometimes denoted $\bO(\calF)$.)
+All four categories hence have object-sets identifiable with $\calC$, and morphisms related via quotients

+\begin{rem}[On $\op$'s and inverses] Since op's and inverses are a common source of light confusion, we make a few remarks about their presence in the formulas: A group $G$ viewed as a category with one object is isomorphic as a category to $G^{\op}$ via the map $g \mapsto g^{-1}$.
+In particular $\calT(G)$ is isomorphic to the category with morphism set $\mor'(P,Q) = \{ g \in G | P^g \leq Q\}$, which is the Grothendieck construction $\calS_p(G)_{G^{\op}}$.
+Redefining the transport category this way would get rid of the inverse appearing in the formula for the projection map $\calT(G) \to \bO(G)$; alternatively one could reparametrize the orbit category, the choice made e.g., in \cite[III.5.1]{AKO11}.
+Notice also that when we are considering functors to an abelian group such as $k^\times$, viewed as a category with one object, covariant functors naturally {\em equals} contravariant functors.
+(The identification using the isomorphism between $G$ and $G^{\op}$ produces the automorphism given by ``pointwise inverse''.) \end{rem}